Jayant Sinha: Ministry of Civil Aviation

 Sinha led the preparation of the NABH (Next Gen Airports for BHarat) Nirmaan program which was announced in Budget FY 18-19 and aims to strengthen airport infrastructure for a billion passenger trips.
 This would represent a five-fold capacity increase from the approximately 200 million trips in FY 17–18.
 He has been instrumental in introducing a revised public-private-partnership model for airport privatization and six airports have been offered for PPP.
 As part of the NABH Nirmaan program, over $15 billion of airport investments are currently underway in India.
 To ensure that Indian airports reflect local art and culture, Sinha worked with the Airports Authority of India to constitute a Design Council comprising India's top architects and artists.
 The Design Council provides a Design Brief incorporating a strong ‘sense of place’ for the design of airport terminals.
-This has resulted in much-praised terminal designs in Lucknow, Agartala, Leh, Chennai, Patna, and so on.

-Sinha also played a crucial role in conceptualising the framework for the strategic privatization of Air India including the creation of an innovative SPV structure to manage Air India's non-core assets.
+Sinha also played a role in conceptualising the framework for the strategic privatization of Air India including the creation of an SPV structure to manage Air India's non-core assets.
 Sinha has also worked with the Air India Board to formulate the MaharajahDirect strategy for Air India to become a competitive global airline.

 Sinha led the formulation of the DigiYatra technology standards which utilizes facial recognition to verify passenger identities at airports.
 DigiYatra was implemented in Bengaluru airport in January 2019 and several AAI airports in March 2019.
 Sinha chairs the Drone Task Force and led the efforts to introduce India's world-leading drone regulations, which are based on his DigitalSky framework.
 The next set of drone regulations are intended to expand drone usage to cross the Beyond Visual Line of Sight (BVLOS), payload, and automation thresholds.
 The DigitalSky framework went live on 1 December 2018.
 The goal of the Drone Task Force is to ensure that India becomes a world leader in the design, manufacture, and safe usage of drones.

 In October 2016 Jayant Sinha signed an MoU between the Ministry of Civil Aviation and the Ministry of Skill Development and Entrepreneurship for training of people in the various trades associated with the civil aviation sector to meet the potential of 60 lakh jobs in the next ten years.
 Later on 28 February 2017, MoS for Civil Aviation Jayant Sinha inaugurated India's first ever integrated heliport in Rohini, New Delhi along with the then Union Minister for Civil Aviation Ashok Gajapathi Raju.